Lee Frost Photography

 My mother bought me my first camera for Christmas in 1981 - a Russian Zenith EM SLR.
 I’ve been obsessed with photography pretty much ever since.

-It was never meant to be a career.
-But I quickly realised that I wasn’t cut out for a ‘proper’ job, so after ditching my civil engineering degree, and with no Plan B, I started to submit photographs to Amateur Photographer and Camera Weekly.
+Photography was never meant to be my career.
+But I quickly realised that I wasn’t cut out for a ‘proper’ job, so after ditching my civil engineering degree, and with no Plan B, I started to submit photographs to Amateur Photographer and Camera Weekly magazines.
 Most of them landed back on my doormat, accompanied by a polite ‘Don’t call us, we’ll call you’ note, but being the stubborn Northerner I was, and still am, I persisted.
 Eventually, the occasional image started to appear in print and if that wasn’t reward enough, I even got paid.
 Realising that if I could repeat this process often enough, my ambition of earning a living without actually having a proper job might become a reality, I started to take photography a little more seriously.

 My ‘big break’, if that’s what you can call it, came in 1988.
 Having Interrailed through Europe to Istanbul with a mate the previous year, I entered a portfolio of travel images into a competition run by SLR Photography magazine and by some minor miracle, I won.
 The prize was a week on location in Turkey shooting the SunMed Go Turkey holiday brochure with a professional travel photographer.
 I had a ball – and as much Fuji Velvia as I could shoot.
 Six months later, I was offered a job as features writer on the very same magazine, having never had a word published in my life, or even applied for the job.

 A successful career in publishing seemed inevitable, except for one small problem – I didn’t want one.
-So at the ripe young age of 25, still naive enough to think that I could scrape a living while romancing the two loves of my life - taking photographs, and writing about taking photographs - I handed in my notice and jumped head first into a freelance career.
+So, at the ripe young age of 25, still naive enough to think that I could scrape a living while romancing the two loves of my life - taking photographs, and writing about taking photographs - I handed in my notice and jumped head-first into a freelance career.
 That was in April 1992.

 After so long at this game, you’d imagine I’d be getting a bit bored by now.
 But here’s the thing.
 I’m more inspired, more excited and more committed to making photographs now than ever before.
 And those photographs are better for it.
 The next bend in the road, the next hill, the next sunrise or sunset, the next county or country.
 There’s always the next ‘something’ to get me out of bed in the morning and keep me awake at night.